Sleighs/HedgeWik/README.md

 A clean interface for searching Wikipedia.

+HedgeWik was built for the FreeCodeCamp project 'Build a Wikipedia Viewer" which required using wik

-Try it out on codepen: https://codepen.io/sleighs/pen/QpBEWY
+Try it out here: https://sleighs.github.io/HedgeWik/